 Cash reward offered for tips about unsolved murder

-GENESEE CO., Mich.
-(WNEM) – Crime Stoppers of Flint and Genesee County are looking for tips related to an unsolved murder case.
+FLINT, Mich.
+(WNEM) – Crime Stoppers of Flint and Genesee County need help finding information about an unsolved murder.

-On Wednesday, Sept.
-5, 2018 about 5:15 p.m., 25-year-old Quandrice Laron-Plez Shelby was found dead in a home in the 3800 block of Lorraine Avenue in Flint, Crime Stoppers said.
+On Saturday, Sept.
+2 about 4:15 a.m., 44-year-old Marquis Sanders was shot to death outside of Continental Club Grill in the 3400 block on Industrial Avenue near Pasadena Avenue in Flint, Crime Stoppers said.

-Crime Stoppers is offering a cash reward of up to $2,500 for tips that could help lead to a felony arrest in relation to this case.
+Crime Stoppers said it is offering up to $2,500 for tips about this murder that help lead to an arrest.

 Subscribe to the TV5 newsletter and receive the latest local news and weather straight to your email every day.